Dental Crowns and Bridges

 For those patients who struggle with a missing tooth, a dental bridge may be the right treatment recommendation.
 Using two crowns that anchor to your existing teeth, a prosthetic tooth attached to the crowns literally “bridges” the gap and fills in the space left by your missing tooth.
 A bridge also works well for replacing multiple adjacent missing teeth.

-Dr. Patel and Dr. Girgis use their artistry and skill to design your bridge to match your remaining teeth and naturally complete your smile.
+Dr. Patel and Dr. Spinuso use their artistry and skill to design your bridge to match your remaining teeth and naturally complete your smile.
 It’s important to keep your anchor teeth healthy with regular dental visits and excellent home care to ensure the longevity of your bridge.
 With the proper care, your bridge can last for many years.

-At Modern Day Smiles, we take every measure to help you prevent dental treatment from becoming a necessity; however, if you should find yourself with a tooth in need of repair, you can rest assured that you’re working with two top dental professionals when you choose Dr. Patel or Dr. Girgis.
+At Modern Day Smiles, we take every measure to help you prevent dental treatment from becoming a necessity; however, if you should find yourself with a tooth in need of repair, you can rest assured that you’re working with two top dental professionals when you choose Dr. Patel or Dr. Spinuso.

 We know you’ll appreciate the personalized dental care you receive from our team.
 Contact our office today to learn more about dental crowns or bridges or to schedule your next appointment.